alesonyeagwa/companyapi-challenge/Readme.md

 ## All Features
 - User account registration
-- Creation and management of
+- Creation and management of company details
-- Access to published posts by other users
-- Create and manage comments on published posts
-- Access to all published posts by a user
-- Access to all published comments by a user

 ## Installation
 - Clone repository